JiashuaiZhou/tmv4.0/doc/readme/contact.md

 POSSIBILITY OF SUCH DAMAGE.
 ```

-# User manual
+## Documentation

-The user manual of the TMM can be found in the mpeg-vmesh-tm repository: [./doc/mpeg-vmesh-sw-manual.pdf](http://mpegx.int-evry.fr/software/MPEG/dmc/mpeg-vmesh-tm/-/tree/main/doc/mpeg-vmesh-sw-manual.pdf).
+A pdf version of the user manual of the TMM can be found in the mpeg-vmesh-tm repository: (http://mpegx.int-evry.fr/software/MPEG/dmc/mpeg-vmesh-tm/-/tree/main/doc/mpeg-vmesh-sw-manual.pdf).

-# Contacts and reporting issues
+## Issue reporting

 For any issues or questions don't hesitate to open issues in V-Mesh git repository or to contact us:

 - Julien Ricard (julien.ricard@interdigital.com)
 - Wenjie Zou (wjzou@xidian.edu.cn)

-Bugs should be reported on the issue tracker at <http://mpegx.int-evry.fr/software/MPEG/vmesh/TM/mpeg-vmesh-tmc/issues>.
+Bugs should be reported on the issue tracker at: (http://mpegx.int-evry.fr/software/MPEG/dmc/mpeg-vmesh-tm/-/issues).